sidharth74659/ionic-sql-browser/guides/testing-list.md

     - Create a function to generate a large number of records (e.g., 100,000)
     - Measure the time taken to insert these records
     - Test query performance on this large dataset
+    - check code-snippet at the end of this file with the side-heading: 'Test large datasets'
     b) Complex queries:
     - Write a query with multiple joins and subqueries
     - Measure execution time as the dataset grows